indie-mirror/indienet-docs/content/engine/technology-stack/database.en.md

 **Note:** this decision is under review.

-**Note:** What can we learn from our experience with Heartbeat Node (e.g., use of LevelDB?): https://source.ind.ie/project/heartbeat-node
+**Note:** What can we learn from our experience with [Heartbeat Node](https://source.ind.ie/project/heartbeat-node) - e.g., regarding the use of LevelDB for this purpose? (e.g., see the [implementation of the StreamWeaver class](https://source.ind.ie/project/heartbeat-node/blob/master/StreamWeaver.coffee)).

 ## RethinkDB